lilactown/punk/README.md

         :devtools {:preloads [punk.adapter.web.preload]}}
 ```

-Now, load your app in the browser; punk's drawer should be on the right hand
+Now, load your app in the browser; Punk's drawer should be on the right hand
 side.
 Clicking the drawer or pressing the hot key `Ctrl-Alt-P` should expand the
 UI.